 The feasting and talk lasted all day.
 Murdock and Tabby exchanged a few simple gifts.
 The leaders then went across the street to an upstairs room in Murdock’s home where a peace pipe was smoked and a treaty of friendship was signed.
 Chief Tabby signed his name and the six sub-chiefs made their marks.

-This peace agreement ended the fighting between the settlers in Heber Valley and the Northern Ute people.
-It was one of the first agreements in a series of peace pacts made between Mormon settlers and Ute leaders that lead to the eventual end of the Black Hawk War.
+This peace agreement ended the fighting between the settlers in Heber Valley and the Northern Timpanogos people.
+It was one of the first agreements in a series of peace pacts made between Mormon settlers and Timpanogos leaders that aledgly lead to the eventual end of the Black Hawk War.

 Native American Indians were not given citizenship status until 1924.
 In Utah the right to vote was not granted to Utah Indians until in 1990's.